Hot weather guidelines

 During a heat alert

-- Check on friends and neighbours
+- Check on unhoused friends or neighbours.

 Follow the general recommendations and: